maroonw/hotel-manager-2/ReadMe.txt

 Go to the file /src/db/Database.

-At the top of the file you must change the 3 strings password, user, port to match your configuration.
+At the top of the file you must change the 3 strings:
+    password,
+    user,
+    port
+to match your configuration.
+Typically it is "root", "root", and 3306, but your's may vary.

 Once you have done that compile and run the program.